MicroPasts/egyptExplorationSocietyBuhenRevised/README.md

 ====================================================================

 An application for interacting with the Egypt Exploration Society Flickr stream to produce structured, transcribed data from their rich image archive.
+This version is for the transcription of the Buhen archive.

 This application has four files: